eugeniop/blog/_posts/2016-12-10-Building-a-simple-data-capturing-device-ii.markdown

 Just sign-up to [developer.mbed.org](https://developer.mbed.org) and jump into the compiler.
 It comes with integrated source control and easy access to libraries.

 > The standard C library is available for your projects.
 That's a great start if you are familiar with it.
+Years and years of proven

 The online compiler is fast and will generate a downloadable binary.
 Since the **mbed** board mounts itself as a drive on the host computer, you can simply map it to the preferred browser downloads location.
 Then on each (successful) compile the new binary will be automatically installed on the board.